Marfleet: History

 Marfleet was mentioned in the Domesday Survey, as Mereflet, part of the manor of Mappleton.
 The etymology of the name is thought to refer to a "pool stream" – the area is low lying and likely to flood, with several drains or streams in the area outfalling onto the Humber.

 A church at Marfleet dates to at least the early 13th century.
 It was rebuilt in 1793, repaired 1875, and rebuilt again in 1883–4.
 Marfleet began a separate parish from Paull by the 18th century.

-Land around Marfleet was enclosed by an act of 1763.
+Land around Marfleet was enclosed by the Marfleet in Holderness Inclosure Act 1763 (3 Geo.
+3. c.
+30 Pr.)
 Taxes were levied during the medieval period for upkeep of drains and a sluice – work on the outlet of the modern Holderness Drain at Marfleet began 1832.

-A direct turnpike road between Hull and Hedon was established an act of parliament, and opened 1833 (the turnpike trust discontinued in 1881).
+A direct turnpike road between Hull and Hedon was established by an act of Parliament, and opened 1833 (the turnpike trust discontinued in 1881).

 The church in the 1840s was a slated roofed brick building with buttresses, with a wooden cupola at the western end.

 A twelve sided turf maze of the Chartes type once existed in the area, known as the Walls of Troy, near the Humber banks, it was destroyed sometime in the mid 19th century.
 Other lost features include two non-conformist chapels (19th century), a manor house (in existence in the late 18th century).